ZhianMai/Multi-threading-in-Java/README.md

 In this demo, four tasks are added to the thread pool then shut it down.
 Four tasks will be finished after shutting down the thread pool.

+#### 1.2.4 Thread Pool Shutdown Now :link:[link](src/johnston/thread/basic/creation/executors/ThreadPoolShutdownNow.java)
+If shutdownNow() is called, the thread pool will terminates all threads that are currently running, and return the tasks that are not yet started.

 <br />

 ### 1.3 Thread Properties